The Least We Can Do Is Wave to Each Other: Recording

-Stratton-Smith founded Charisma Records in late 1969, signing Van der Graaf Generator as one of its first acts.
+Tony Stratton Smith founded Charisma Records in late 1969, signing Van der Graaf Generator as one of its first acts.
 The album was recorded over four days at Trident Studios, London, from 11 to 14 December 1969 with producer John Anthony.
-Stratton-Smith kept a "hands-off" approach to recording, allowing the band artistic freedom.
+Smith kept a "hands-off" approach to recording, allowing the band artistic freedom.
 Drummer Guy Evans recalled that Anthony was "a very good organiser" who recognised Hammill's intelligence and artistic capabilities.
 Trident had some of the most advanced studio equipment at the time; most of the album was recorded on an 8-track reel-to-reel machine, except for "After the Flood", which used a 16-track.

 Anthony added sound effects from the BBC sound library at the start of "Darkness" and fed Hammill's voice through tremolo and distortion boxes for a section of "After the Flood".
 Mike Hurwitz played cello on "Refugees".
 Banton was credited writing the part, but not given an actual songwriting credit.
 He also arranged a nine-piece orchestra for a re-recording of the track that was later released as a single.
 Gerry Salisbury played cornet on "White Hammer".
 The band was well rehearsed and completed recording quickly, allowing bassist Nic Potter time to overdub electric guitar onto some tracks.

 Release

 The album was released in the UK in February 1970.
-Stratton-Smith was unhappy with Anthony's production and asked Shel Talmy to remix it.
+Stratton Smith was unhappy with Anthony's production and asked Shel Talmy to remix it.
 The first pressing of the album was released with Talmy's mix, but the band were unhappy and convinced Charisma to allow Anthony to remix it, which appeared on all subsequent releases.
 The sleeve dedicated the album to "L & M, without whom everyone would have been much happier", a criticism of Lou Reizner and Mercury Records.
 The first US issue of the album was released by the Probe Records division of ABC Records, also in 1970.
 It featured a different cover than the U.K. version.

 The title is taken from artist John Minton: "We're all awash in a sea of blood, and the least we can do is wave to each other."

 To promote the album, the group played "Darkness (11/11)" and "After the Flood" on a session for BBC Radio 1.
 These recordings were later released on the box set The Box.
 In April 1970, the group performed "Darkness" and "Whatever Would Robert Have Said?" for the German television show Beat Club, with Jethro Tull appearing on the same show.